-To add a tab stop, use the rulers:
+To add a tab stop using the rulers:

-- 1. Select View > Show Rulers to display the rulers. - 2.
-Click on the ruler in the area where you want to add a tab stop.
-You can open the Text Inspector and click in the Tabs pane to enter an exact value in inches for each tab stop. - To change the tab type, control-click on a tab stop and select a different tab type.
+- Select View > Show Rulers to display the rulers. - 2.
+Click on the ruler in the area where you want to add a tab stop. - To change the tab type, control-click on a tab stop and select a different tab type.
 You can also change the tab type in the Text inspector. - 4.
 To remove a tab stop, drag it off the ruler.